-- > The College will develop strategies to identify and address on-going needs. - > The College will organize area resources in addressing needs. - > The College will build effective partnerships in addressing workforce needs. - > The College will be recognized as a leader in economic development.
+- > The College will develop strategies to identify and address on-going needs. - ➤ The College will organize area resources in addressing needs. - > The College will build effective partnerships in addressing workforce needs. - > The College will be recognized as a leader in economic development.

-Approved on 03-21-06 Revised on 10-17-06 Revised on 11-21-06 Revised on 08-12-08
+Approved on 03-21-06 Revised on 10-17-06 Revised on 11-21-06 Revised on 08-12-08 Reviewed on 11-24-15 (no changes)

-POLICY TYPE: ENDS POLICY TITLE: SERVICE REGIONS
+POLICY TYPE: ENDS POLICY TITLE: BARTON SERVICES AND REGIONAL LOCATIONS

-The College Mission will be supported by the strategic development of service regions.
+The College Mission will be supported by the strategic development of service regions Barton service and regional locations.

-- Service regions will be compatible to the institutional mission of the College. - > Service regions will be in accordance to available resources. - > Service regions will maximize revenues and minimize expenses. - > Service regions will minimize local tax reliance. - > Service regions will compliment growth of student learning services.
+- Services and locations will be compatible to the institutional mission of the College. - > Services and locations will be in accordance to available resources. - > Services and locations will maximize revenues and minimize expenses. - > Services and locations will minimize local tax reliance. - > Services and locations will compliment growth of student learning services.

---This policy adopted on 01-20-2011
+--This policy adopted on 01-20-2011 Revised on 11-24-15